Sulaiman Nadvi: Later life and death

 In June 1950, Nadvi moved to Pakistan and settled in Karachi.
 He was appointed Chairman of Taleemat-e-Islami Board to advise on Islamic aspects of Pakistan's Constitution.
 He died on 22 November 1953 in Karachi at the age of 69.

-However, his son Salman Nadwi asserts that they didn't move to Pakistan with the intention of migration.
-Right after they reached Pakistan, Sulaiman Nadwi's health deteriorated and he tried unsuccessfully to get his permit extended from the Indian embassy, which caused grief and pain.
+However, his son Salman Nadvi asserts that they didn't move to Pakistan with the intention of migration.
+Right after they reached Pakistan, Sulaiman Nadvi's health deteriorated and he tried unsuccessfully to get his permit extended from the Indian embassy, which caused grief and pain.

+Commemorative postage stamp

+Pakistan Post Office issued a commemorative postage stamp to honor his services in its 'Pioneers of Freedom' Series on 14 August 1992.